asgood23/STATIONS/inside dreaming suns/Inside Dreaming Suns.md

 ## Born Into The Ancient Candlefingers

-**Concept**

-Unto every 7th generation a child is born with Ancient Candlefingers: a blessing, a curse, a portent of GREAT and TERRIBLE DEEDS.
+*Unto every 7th generation a child is born with Ancient Candlefingers: a blessing, a curse, a portent of GREAT and TERRIBLE DEEDS.*

-**Design Direction**

 A child has been BORN with ANCIENT CANDLEFINGERS, as the prophecies have foretold.
 You must protect the child from those who would destroy them, help them harness the power of CANDLEFINGERS, and ensure they fulfill their GREAT and TERRIBLE PURPOSE, whatever that is.